 The Steinway Society of South Jersey concert series was started to provide a intimate performance venue for piano students, piano tethers, piano artists or people who just love piano music to come and hear the piano.
 We feature both Classical Piano Concerts but we also offer Jazz Piano Concerts as well.
 These concerts are a great way to experience some of the finest pianists up close, where students can see, hear and gain ideas and inspiration about both playing or performing a piano concert.

-Sponsored by the Steinway Society of South Jersey with a voluntary donation.
+Steinway Society of South Jersey

 We need people to help us at our concerts, competitions and workshops.
 Anything from handing out fliers, programs, clean-up, set-up.
 Either drop us and Email. or give us a call.
 If you call ask for Sonja Lynne.